 Rome is about 2600 years old, and during this time, layers of buildings and roads have accumulated, with many ancient buildings to be found underneath modern-day ones.
 The Square around the Colosseum, however, is at the same level as it was in ancient times.

 When it was first built, the Colosseum was surrounded by an area paved with large travertine slabs with boundary stones set in the ground.
-A Colossal statue of Nero, which stood by his palace was retained and it was that which gave it itís name although itsí correct name was the Flavian Amphitheatre - after the Flavian dynasty of Vespasian, Titus and Domitian.
+A Colossal statue of Nero, which stood by his palace was retained and it was that which gave it its name, although its’ correct name was the Flavian Amphitheatre - after the Flavian dynasty of Vespasian, Titus, and Domitian.

-The building itself is elliptical in shape, 187 metres long by 155 metres across and 50 metres high.
-It originally consisted of three floors Ė with the attic being added later by Domitian.
+The building itself is elliptical in shape, 187 metres long by 155 metres across, and 50 metres high.
+It originally consisted of three floors – with the attic being added later by Domitian.
 It consisted of 240 external arches with 76 used as entrances.
-These were numbered, and determined the entrance to be used by each ticket holder.
-This enabled an efficient circulation of the 50,000 to 70,000 people it could accommodate and provided swift access and egress - calculated to be approximately 30mins - and it kept the different classes of spectators separated.
+These were numbered and determined the entrance to be used by each ticket holder.
+This enabled an efficient circulation of the 50,000 to 70,000 people it could accommodate and provide swift access and egress - calculated to be approximately 30mins - and it kept the different classes of spectators separated.

-The games themselves lasted all day, the morning entertainment was the hunt, where animals were hunted and killed; in many cases with the use of elaborate scenery.
+The Colosseum was completed in 80 AD when the first games took place, these lasted for 100 days with the games themselves lasting all day, the morning entertainment was the hunt, where animals were hunted and killed, in many cases with the use of elaborate scenery.
 Midday was when the condemned were executed and the afternoon was the gladiatorial combat.

-During the games spectators would be protected from the sun by an awning which was secured to poles passing through sockets at the top of the building and supported on rests built into the walls.
+During the games, spectators would be protected from the sun by an awning that was secured to 240 wooden poles passing through sockets at the top of the building and supported on rests built into the walls.
 The awning was controlled by a unit of sailors of the imperial fleet.